 To achieve a reliable data association, a global nearestneighbor (GNN) [17] algorithm is applied.
-The association probability between the predicted position of all pedestrians (i = 1...P) and all the detected tags (j = 1...T) are computed at each time iteration t.
-The corresponding probability matrix C is defined using the computed distances $d^{ij}$ .
-The Hungarian or Munkres algorithm is then applied so that the global association probability is maximized, as long as the final assignment is always greater than 0.5.
-A higher/lower threshold would increase/decrease delays and false negatives, decreasing/increasing the number of incorrect associations.
-In order to avoid oscillations between the associations, a variable $c^{ij}$ is used for each 3D object i accounting the number of times it has been associated with tag j.
+The association probability between the predicted position of all pedestrians (i = 1...P) and all the detected tags/beacons (j = 1...TB)are computed at each time iteration t.
+The corresponding probability matrix C is defined using the computed distances dij.
+The Hungarian or Munkres algorithm is then applied so that the global association probability is maximized, as long as the final assignment is always greater than 0.5 (higher thresholds can not be used due to the unstable RSSI measurements).
+In order to avoid oscillations between the associations, a variable c^{ij} is used for each 3D object i accounting the number of times it has been associated with tag j.
 The final association at time t is given by the 3D object i that holds the maximum number of associations.
 When this counter achieves a maximum threshold, the association is fixed until the tag/beacon or the 3D object leaves the detection area.